A peek at some of the

 pictured: Catriona Millar and ‘Dawn Chorus’

-JESSOPS FARM STUDIO
+JESSOPS FARM STUDIOS

 Some new and inspiring themes will be explored.
 Cathy Bird and visiting tutors will encourage students to try out some processes they may not have used before along with re-visiting old friends afresh.